Mohammadimh76/MohammadiMh76.github.io/_patents/Patent-4.md

   <img width="360" height="276" src="https://raw.githubusercontent.com/Mohammadimh76/Book_AStepByStepGuidetoPatentingInIran/main/Authors/MohammadHosseinMohammadi.jpeg">
 </p>

-Iam currently a Final-year BS.c student at the Department of Computer Engineering, Islamic Azad University, Najafabad Branch (IAUN) (Rank in CWUR) where I am a member of the Bioinformatics Laboratory (BL), advised by Prof. Mohammad Naderi Dehkordi. my research involves machine vision, deep learning, and neural networks. where I will complete my thesis on Accurate and Early Identification of Diabetes and it's Affecting Factors.
+I am Information Technology (IT) Engineer from Islamic Azad University, Najafabad Branch (IAUN) (Racked within the top 3 universities in Iran according to 2022 - 2023 CWUR Ranking).
+My research involves machine vision, deep learning, and neural networks.
+I completed my thesis on Semantic segmentation of breast cancer pathology images using the U-Net model.

 Prior to BL, I finished my Diploma - Mathematics and Physics in Sheikh Ansari Highschool, in September 2015.
 I tried to use my Diploma to build a solid bedrock for my future research.
 So in addition to taking many optional bachelor-level courses on math and computer science.
 I spent 6 months as an intern Programmer at the "CoTech" in Isfahan.